Understand your company's position and learn more about the options available

 Bounce Back Loans are underwritten by the government, meaning no personal guarantee had to be given.
 This means that in the vast majority of cases, a company going into liquidation while holding a Bounce Back Loan will not be responsible for repaying the money owed and instead the outstanding balance will be covered by the government.

-However, as part of the liquidation process, the appointed liquidator (or Official Receiver in the case of compulsory liquidation) will assess how the Bounce Back Loan was spent to ensure the funds were not misused.
+Read more on our article which discusses whether you can write off a Bounce Back Loan.
+However, you should be aware that as part of the liquidation process, the appointed liquidator (or Official Receiver in the case of compulsory liquidation) will assess how the Bounce Back Loan was spent to ensure the funds were not misused.
 If misuse is suspected, you could be held personally liable for the loan.

 The criteria around what a Bounce Back Loan could be used for was relatively broad and could be used for a variety of purposes, including to help cash flow, as investment in the business, or providing working capital.
 The Bounce Back Loan, however, must be used to provide an economic benefit for the business.
 A Bounce Back Loan was not for personal use.